kubeshop/testkube/docs/docs/testkube-enterprise/articles/usage-guide.md

 ### Invitations Via Email

-If `testkube-cloud-api.api.inviteMode` is set to `email`, Testkube Enterprise will send emails when a user gets invited to an Organization or an Environment, and in that case SMTP settings need to be configured in the API Helm chart.
+If `testkube-cloud-api.api.inviteMode` is set to `email`, Testkube Enterprise will send emails when a user gets invited to an Organization or an Environment and when SMTP settings need to be configured in the API Helm chart.

 ```helm
 testkube-cloud-api: